This article may contain affiliate / compensated links. For more information, please see my disclaimer here.

 5) Document your Pregnancy Milestones

 Do you like writing or doing some arts and crafts?
-Then why not documenting your pregnancy milestones in a book?
-Things like feeling baby’s first kicks, or your partner feeling kicks, seeing baby for the first time when you had a scan, the end of morning sickness, etc.
+Then why not documenting your pregnancy milestones in a pregnancy planner or journal?
+Things like feeling baby’s first kicks, or your partner feeling kicks, experiencing signs of a girl pregnancy or a boy pregnancy, seeing baby for the first time when you had a scan, the end of morning sickness, etc.

 Or, if you like taking photos, have a look at these super cute pregnancy milestones cards!